-Fig. 2.
-The numerical AHD model geometry (a), and close-ups showing heat transport in the horizon (b) and the surface reaction (c). (a) Fluid discharges from a pipe through an inlet of radius r0 (red point) with total flow rate, Q, and temperature, Tin.
-The flow is distributed radially, where it cools by transferring heat to the bedrock and caprock (color gradient arrow). (b) As the fluid cools, saturation concentration, cs(T), increases, inducing carbonate dissolution.
-Heat transport is governed by conduction in the rock and by the advection-conduction equation in the fluid, with heat exchange term accounting for conduction between the rock and fluid, Θ. (c) Similarly, solute transport is calculated using an advection-diffusion-reaction equation.
-For reaction, we assume a fully transport-limited reaction that depends on the mass transfer coefficient, k(h).
+Fig. 2. a Geometry of numerical AHD model, b close-ups showing heat transport in the horizon, and c the surface reaction. a Fluid discharges from a pipe through an inlet of radius r0 (red point) with total flow rate Q and temperature Tin.
+The flow is distributed radially, where it cools by transferring heat to the bedrock and caprock (color gradient arrow). b As the fluid cools, the saturation concentration cs(T) increases, inducing carbonate dissolution.
+Heat transport is governed by conduction in the rock and by the advection-conduction equation in the fluid, with heat exchange term Θ accounting for conduction between the rock and fluid. c Similarly, solute transport is calculated by using an advection-diffusion-reaction equation.
+For reaction, we assume a fully-transport-limited reaction that depends on the mass-transfer coefficient k(h).